-- 2) Commission Bylaws Review and Approval: The Commission conducts an annual administrative review of these Bylaws to ensure ongoing compliance, relevance, and adaptability to changes in both the external environment and internal structure. - A. Prior to approval by its members, the Commission will request that the Ryan White HIV/AIDS Program (RWHAP) Part A project officer review the draft Bylaws to ensure compliance and alignment with HRSA requirements. - B. Amendments to the Bylaws will be promptly considered, with any necessary adjustments made in alignment with amendments to the Ordinance. - C. Approval of amendments or revisions requires a two-thirds vote from Commission members present at the meeting.
+- 1) Consistency with the Los Angeles County Code: The Commission's Bylaws are developed in accordance with the Los Angeles County Code, Title 3-Chapter 29 ("Ordinance"), the authority which establishes and governs the administration and operations of the Los Angeles County Commission on HIV.
+These Bylaws serve as the Commission's administrative, operational, and functional rules and requirements. - 2) Commission Bylaws Review and Approval: The Commission conducts an annual administrative review of these Bylaws to ensure ongoing compliance, relevance, and adaptability to changes in both the external environment and internal structure. - A. The Commission will request the Ryan White HIV/AIDS Program (RWHAP) Part A project officer to review substantial changes to the Bylaws to ensure compliance and alignment with HRSA requirements. - B. Amendments to the Bylaws will be promptly considered, with any necessary adjustments made in alignment with amendments to the Ordinance. - C. Approval of amendments or revisions requires a two-thirds vote from Commission members present at the meeting.
 To facilitate a thorough and informed decision-making process, proposed changes must be formally noticed for consideration and review at least ten days prior to the scheduled meeting (refer to Article XVI).